 Below is an overview of the ETFs that we currently use to track the different indices.

 So far we have provided details around how we construct the target allocations for our different portfolios.
 In this section we describe how we actually manage them on a day-to-day basis.

 5.1.
 Updating Target Allocations

-Our three portfolio offerings all have target weights for the different asset classes:
+Our two portfolio offerings all have target weights for the different asset classes:

 - With our Starter Portfolios these weights are updated once per year to reflect changes in the market caps of the different indices.

 - The target weights of Custom Portfolios will change if a customer decides to change their asset allocation or liquidate their portfolios.

 In deciding our rebalancing methodology, we reviewed several research papers

 that delved into the ideal frequency and best methodologies for rebalancing.
 We looked at the assets we use to construct our portfolios in terms of trading and settlement cycles.
 We considered the frequency of our asset class price feeds updates.With this in mind, we have implemented a portfolio rebalancing methodology that uses twice weekly and semi-annual looks along with set tolerance bands and inner rails relative to a portfolio’s target weight.